CodingAvenue/codestop-course-php-oop/content/AbstractClassesAndMethods/AbstractClassesAndMethods.q.md

 /// type=CR, answer=[tests/AbstractClassesAndMethods/CreateAbstractClassAndMethodTest.php], filename=[Animal.php,Mammal.php]

 Write a program that uses an `abstract` keyword to define an abstract class and method.
-In the `Animal.php` tab, add the following:
+In the `Animal.php` tab, perform the following:

  1. Use the `abstract` keyword to add an abstract method named `display()` with `public` visibility.